SamSkjord/uvc-radar-overlay/README.md

 ## Features
 - UVC camera capture via `pygame.camera` with fullscreen or windowed presentation.
-- FOV-aware projection of radar tracks into screen space, rendered as green arrows on the camera feed.
+- FOV-aware projection of radar tracks into screen space, rendered as downward chevrons that include range readouts and color-coded speed labels.
+- Automatic clustering of nearby tracks to reduce duplicate markers and configurable mirroring for driver/passenger side cameras.
+- Configurable speed thresholds that match Bosch CAS-M conventions for green/yellow/red status cues.
+- Persistent blue overtake arrows that highlight the side a closing vehicle will pass, even if the track briefly drops out.
-- Tunable CLI parameters for CAN channels, camera device/resolution/FOV, number of tracks to display, and distance filtering.
+- Tunable CLI parameters for CAN channels, camera device/resolution/FOV, number of tracks to display, distance filtering, and warning behaviour.

 ## Requirements
 - Python 3.8+